MaxFleur/LightCombatManager/README.md

 * [Uncrustify](https://github.com/uncrustify/uncrustify) for code formatting.
 * CMake as build system.

 For most Linux distributions, all these libraries can be installed using their respective official package manager.
 For Windows, installers for Qt, CMake and Catch2 are available.
-If no Qt6 installation is found on your system, the application searches for a Qt5 installation instead.\
+If no Qt6 installation is found on the system, the application searches for a Qt5 installation instead.\
-Alternatively, if you just want to run the application without any installing, just download the binaries provided with the latest release.
+Alternatively, if you want to run the application without any additional installing, just download the binaries provided with the latest release.

 ## Linux